dragondive/dragondive.github.io/docs/_posts/2022-10-30-sunil-sathyendra-indian-hero.md

 ---

 _This post barely scratches the surface.
 I could easily write a book about him.
-But I will stop here at sharing a small sample of his inspiring LinkedIn posts and leave the bookwriting to Sunil._ :smile:
+But I will stop here at sharing a small sample of his inspiring LinkedIn posts and leave the bookwriting to Sunil._

 <div align="center">
 <iframe src="https://www.linkedin.com/embed/feed/update/urn:li:share:6910278133875191808" height="1200" width="80%" frameborder="0" allowfullscreen="" title="Writing"></iframe>